tlamadon/BonhommeLamadonManresa2021/README.md

  - To generate the mat files you only need access to matlab.
 You can use the makefile directly with `make sims`
  - To generate the table and plots from the mat files you will need a few python dependencies.
-The easiest way to install then is to use the provided conda environement file. `conda -f env.yml`
+You can either:
+     - install then by using the provided cona environment file: `conda env create --file conda-env.yml` and then activating `blm2-env`
+     - install it through pip with `pip install numpy pandas matplotlib tqdm seaborn scipy`
  - To compile the tables you need a working copy of latex.

-## Content
+## Code content

 The matlab folder contains 6 matlab files:

- - Code_Earnings_Time_Invariant.m replicates Figure 1 in the paper and Table S1 in
+ - `Code_Earnings_Time_Invariant.m` replicates Figure 1 in the paper and Table S1 in
 the Supplemental Material

- - Code_Probit_Time_Varying.m replicates Figure 2 in the paper and Table S2 in the
+ - `Code_Probit_Time_Varying.m` replicates Figure 2 in the paper and Table S2 in the
 Supplemental Material

- - Code_Probit_Time_Invariant_BinaryCov.m replicates Table S3 in the Supplemental
+ - `Code_Probit_Time_Invariant_BinaryCov.m` replicates Table S3 in the Supplemental
 Material

- -  lik.m, lik_bb.m, and lik_IFE2.m are functions to compute the likelihood
+ -  `lik.m`, `lik_bb.m`, and `lik_IFE2.m` are functions to compute the likelihood
-function and scores & hessians of probit models
+function and scores & hessians of probit models.

 ## Final notes